SanatKulkarni/HealthVoltAI---HackOnMount-/README.md

 ## Technology Stack

-HealthVolAI is built on a modern and robust technology stack:
+HealthVoltAI is built on a modern and robust technology stack:

 *   **Frontend:** Next.js with Tailwind CSS
 *   **Backend:** Flask (Python) - API and Data Processing